Explore UCD

 About This Course

-On completion of the programme the students should:
+On completion of the programme, students should:

-• have developed a specialised understanding of the principal developments and trends within at least two of the core disciplines of historical musicology, ethnomusicology and composition, and be conversant with a wide range of methodological and interdisciplinary approaches;
+• have developed a specialised understanding of the principal recent developments and trends within at least two of the core disciplines of historical musicology, ethnomusicology and composition, and be conversant with a wide range of methodological and interdisciplinary approaches;

 • have developed, if taking composition options, a good command of a range of compositional techniques in different styles and genres;